commonsharp/SurvivalProject-Server/Win10/README.md

 * Install MySQL workbench.
 Create a new database called spgame.
 Import the tables included in MySQL directory in this git.
 Make sure your MySQL port is 3306.
 If you change it to a different port, make sure you change it in DatabaseConnection.java in the server files as well.

-* Change the IP in /src/login/handlers/ServerInfoHandler.java to your own IP (not the local one), or to 127.0.0.1 if you're playing alone.
+* Change the IP in the servers table (in your database) to your own IP (not the local one), or to 127.0.0.1 if you're playing alone.

 * Compile the server files using any Java IDE and run /src/main/Main.java.